microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 | **Name** | The actual name for your workload|
 | **Description** | A short description of your workload in three paragraphs:<br>* The business case it adresses<br>* The technology it is using<br>* The team and resources it needs |

-### Define Scope
+### Define the Scope

-Doing a complete assessment of your workload can be a long process and takes a long time.
-So it is better to define a scope for your assessment to focus on the most important areas aligned with your current business needs.Select between one and , at most, three of the five-pillars of the Well-Architected Framework:
+Doing the complete assessment of your workload can be a long process and take a long time.
+So, it is better to restrain the scope for your assessment to focus on the most important areas aligned with your current business needs.

+**Pick at most three** of the five pillars of the Well-Architected Framework:

 - [ ] Cost optimization
 - [ ] Performance Efficiency